facebookresearch/CATransformers/README.md

 ## Adding More Models

 Current models that are supported for CarbonNAAS co-optimizations include `ViT-B-16` and `ViT-B-32` base models.
-To add more models architectures, the model architecture must be support on both HuggingFace Transformers and OpenCLIP.
-To add the model architecture, simply add to `orig_models` in `eval/model_constants.py`.
+To add more model architectures, the model architecture must be available in HuggingFace Transformers and OpenCLIP.
+To add the model architecture, simply add to `orig_models` in [eval/model_constants.py](eval/model_constants.py).
 Such as:

 ```bash
 # Model information, including pretrained architecture on HuggingFace Transformers